 Panoply uses the following third-party, open-source Java code libraries, provided under various licenses as listed.
 You may obtain source code for these libraries at the URLs provided.
 More information about Panoply itself is available at www.giss.nasa.gov/tools/panoply.

-The unified "netcdfAll" jar bundles in several other libraries, including: GRIB Java Decoder; OPeNDAP library; Apache Commons Logging, Commons Codec and HttpClient libraries; JDOM; and Simple Logging Facade for Java (SLF4J).
+The unified "netcdfAll" jar bundles in several other libraries, including: GRIB Java Decoder; OPeNDAP library; Apache Commons Logging, Commons Codec and HttpClient libraries; and JDOM.
 Please see the NetCDF Java website for a list of these libraries and their license information.

 Other libraries used include:

 Exploding Pixels' MacWidgets for Java.
 Copyright © 2008-2010 Kenneth Orr.
 Available at explodingpixels.wordpress.com and code.google.com/p/macwidgets.
 Used under terms of the Lesser General Public License.

 iText Java-PDF, version 2.0.
 Copyright © 1999-2007 by Bruno Lowagie and Paulo Soares.
 Available at sourceforge.net/projects/itext/files.
 Used under terms of the Mozilla Public License.
 (Note: Releases of iText subsequent to version 2 use a different license.)

 The color tables built into Panoply come from several sources.
 Among them are: